andrewjw/site/_posts/2017-10-11-leading-without-deep-technical-knowledge.md

 we're using meant I was already an authority on most topics of the team needed to discuss, and could weigh in on a discussion with a well formed and considered option.

-When I changed companies at the end of last year I came to <a href="https://ocadotechnology.com/" target="_blank" rel="noopener">Ocado Technology</a> as a team lead for an existing team, using a technology stack I wasn't familiar with.
+When I changed companies at the end of last year I came to  href="https://ocadotechnology.com/" target="_blank" rel="noopener">Ocado Technology</a> as a team lead for an existing team, using a technology stack I wasn't familiar with.
 In fact Ocado are a Java based company, which I had never used before, so not only was I not familiar with the frameworks and libraries used, but I wasn't even familiar with language the